Finance (FIN)

 FIN 441, FINANCIAL INSTITUTIONS, 4 Credits

-Introduction of markets and institutions that form the economic system of trading financial and real assets both domestically and internationally.
-The introduction of concepts of financial theory, institutional detail, regulatory environments, and the history of financial markets.
-Topics include legal, ethical, technological, and global issues facing financial managers, markets, and institutions.
+Provides an overview of financial markets and financial institutions that form the economic system of trading financial and real assets both domestically and internationally.
+Explore concepts of financial theory, institutional detail, regulatory environments and the history of financial markets.
+Explore the legal, ethical, technological and global issues facing financial managers, markets, and institutions.

 FIN 442, FINANCIAL STATEMENT ANALYSIS, 4 Credits